arendu/jekyll-now/about.md

 I am advised by [Philipp Koehn](http://www.cs.jhu.edu/~phi/) and [Jason Eisner](http://www.cs.jhu.edu/~jason/).
 I also have worked with [Adam Lopez](http://alopez.github.io/) on finite automata based systems for machine translation and translation using Abstract Meaning Representations(AMR).

-Before joining CLSP I worked on new modalities of user interaction at [Arts Media & Engineering](https://artsmediaengineering.asu.edu/) program.
-I also worked at [Rosetta Stone](http://www.rosettastone.com/) as a software developer and had a brief stint as an NLP engineer at [MModal](https://mmodal.com/).
+Before joining CLSP I worked on designing new modalities of user interaction at the [Arts Media & Engineering](https://artsmediaengineering.asu.edu/) program.
+I also worked at [Rosetta Stone](http://www.rosettastone.com/) as a software developer and did a brief stint as an NLP engineer at [MModal](https://mmodal.com/).

 ### Contact